apptainer/apptainer-userdocs/checkpoint.rst

     $ {command} instance start --dmtcp-launch example-checkpoint server.sif server 8888 # this last arg is the port the server will listen to.
     INFO:    instance started successfully

-Once we have our application up an running, we can ``curl`` against it and read the state of a variable on the server.
+Once we have our application up and running, we can ``curl`` against it and read the state of a variable on the server.

 .. code::